-- Don't bring anything clingy, revealing, tight, low-cut, or with holes in it.
+- Don't bring anything clingy, revealing, tight, low cut, or with holes in it.
 A good rule of thumb: if you can't comfortably move about for active dramas and skits without revealing cleavage, underwear, or midriff, you should leave it at home. - Shorts and short skirts/dresses are, as a rule, not allowed in any country for ministry.
 Please ensure that skirts and dresses fall at the knee or below.
-If you are wearing low-riding jeans or pants, you must wear a shirt long enough to cover your waist area. - Leggings or yoga/stretch pants are not considered appropriate for ministry, but may be worn within the hotel at your team leader's discretion. - Shorts and sleeveless shirts may also be worn within the hotel.
+If you are wearing low-riding jeans or pants, you must wear a shirt long enough to cover your waist area. - Leggings or yoga/stretch pants are not considered appropriate for ministry, but may be worn within the hotel at your team leader's discretion. - Shorts and sleeveless shirts may also be worn within the hotel. - If shorts are acceptable for certain ministry activities, they must be modest.